wpswings/points-and-rewards-for-woocommerce/readme.md

 * WooCommerce rewards plugin is compatible with [**Wallet System For WooCommerce**](https://wordpress.org/plugins/wallet-system-for-woocommerce/) and [**Wallet System For WooCommerce Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=par-github-page&utm_campaign=wallet-pro) plugin.
 This compatibility allows you to convert your earned points into wallet credit based on a certain conversion rate.
 The admin can set points conversion into wallet credit he wants to allow.
 For example, 10 points equals 2 wallet credits.
 Customers can later use this wallet credit for purchases in the store.

-* The WooCommerce points system is compatible with [**Currency Switcher for WooCommerce**](https://wordpress.org/plugins/woocommerce-currency-switcher/).
+* The WooCommerce Points and Rewards Plugin is compatible with [**Currency Switcher for WooCommerce**](https://wordpress.org/plugins/woocommerce-currency-switcher/).
 The Currency Switcher for WooCommerce plugin allows your customers to select the currency unit for their purchase.
 They can choose from the currencies for the Points and Rewards system.
 This increases the user experience.
 All transactions will happen in the currency they select.
 For example, if 10 points = $1, but the customer chooses INR as a switch, it will show as 10 points = ₹82.36.

 * The WooCommerce loyalty points plugin is compatible with [**WooCommerce PayPal Payment**](https://wordpress.org/plugins/woocommerce-paypal-payments/) for operating secure online payments.